NhaLeTruc/postgres_HA_simple/README.md

 **IMPORTANT** file for configurating basic cluster attributes.
 IPs of different server types depend on cluster design.

-### automation\vars
+### automation\vars & group_vars

-contain yml files for configuring using Ansible.
+Contain yml files for configuring using Ansible.

+### automation\plugins\callback\json_log.py

+Custom build python module utilizing ansible ansible.plugins.callback's CallbackBase class to handle ansible playbook log.
+Log files are created and stored in specified directory in this script.

+### automation\files

+Directory for misc files.
+Contain requirments.txt for node setup.

+### automation\molecule

+Molecule is an external project which expands Ansible functionality for many coordinated tasks, one main usage is testing.

+### automation\roles

+Prepackaged Ansible codes for various definitions; tasks; and playbooks.